Department of Political Science

 John Freeman Bio

-John R. Freeman (Ph.D., University of Minnesota, l978) is Distinguished McKnight University Professor.
+John R. Freeman (Ph.D., University of Minnesota, l978) is the John Black Johnston Distinguished Professor in the College of Liberal Arts and a Fellow of the American Academy of Arts and Sciences.
 He has been a visiting professor at the University Michigan and a consultant to international businesses, banks, the armed services and law firms.
 Among his honors are the Morse-Alumni All-University and College of Liberal Arts Distinguished Teaching Awards.
 Freeman is the author of Democracy and Markets: The Politics of Mixed Economies (Cornell University Press) and the co-author of Three Way Street: Strategic Reciprocity in World Politics (University of Chicago Press).
 The first of these books won the International Studies Association's Quincy Wright Award.
 It has been translated into Chinese.
-Freeman also edited three volumes of Political Analysis (University of Michigan Press) and (co)authored more than twenty research articles in journals in North America and Europe.
+Freeman also edited three volumes of Political Analysis (University of Michigan Press).
+He has (co)authored numerous research articles in academic journals.
 Many of Freeman's research projects have been supported by the National Science Foundation.
-In recent years, the Bank Austria Foundation and the Austrian Ministry of Science supported his research.
+The Bank Austria Foundation and Austrian Ministry of Science also have supported his research.

-Freeman has held many professional posts including President of the American Political Science Association's Section for Political Methodology and the Co-Chair of the Midwest Political Science Association's Annual Meeting.
+Freeman has held many professional posts including President of the American Political Science Association's Section for Political Methodology.
 In addition, he has been a member of the National Science Foundation's Political Science research panel and of three of the Foundation's select committees.
-He currently serves on the editorial board of several major research journals.
-At present, Freeman is engaged in two research projects.
-The first analyzes the implications of market globalization'particularly financial globalization'for democracy.
-A recent co-authored paper from this project won the 2007 Robert H. Durr Best Paper Award.
-The second applies Bayesian time series methods in the study of international conflict.
-It develops a technology to forecast conflicts in the Middle East and South Asia as well as to evaluate the possible effect of third party interventions in these and other conflicts.
-This second project is funded by the National Science Foundation.
+At present, Freeman is engaged in three major research projects.
+The first analyzes the implications of economic globalization--especially financial integration--for democratization and political accountability.
+The second applies Bayesian time series methods in the study of intra and international political conflict.
+It develops a technology to forecast conflict in the Middle East, South Asia, and East Asia.
+The National Science Foundation is supporting this project.
+Finally, he is collaborating on a Bayesian elicitation technology that can be used for several purposes including supplying missing data in covert social networks.

 Profile : Bio : Working Papers : CV : Recent Syllabi